 These are issued when a company launches an Initial Coin Offering (ICO), which is more or less the same as the Initial Public Offering (IPO).
 The main difference between an IPO and an ICO is that in an IPO, you receive stock in exchange for the investment you will make, whereas in an ICO, you will receive a token in exchange for your investment.
 Tokens can be redeemed to access the product or service of a company in the future.

 What Are Security Tokens?

 Security tokens are digital assets that derive their value from an external asset that can be traded.
 These are subject to Federal laws that govern security.
 It is mandatory for the security tokens to comply with these regulations.
 Failure to comply would lead to severe consequences such as penalties and potential derailment of the development of the project.

-These depict assets such as participations in real physical underlyings, earnings streams, companies, or entitlement to interest payments or dividends.
+These depict assets such as participation in real physical underlyings earnings streams, companies, or entitlement to interest payments or dividends.
 In terms of economic function, these are the same as bonds, derivatives, and equities.
 If the startup abides by the regulatory requirements, security tokens offer a wide array of applications.
 These are also known as securitized tokens.
 Security Token Offering (STO) is built to increase the trust of the investor to invest in various projects.